The Elysian Grandeval Galèriarch: History

-In late 2013, Infant Annihilator's first vocalist Dan Watson resigned from the band.
+In late 2013, Infant Annihilator vocalist Dan Watson resigned from the band.
 They were in the process of writing their second album and had almost finished writing the nearly 18-minute song "Behold the Kingdom of the Wretched Undying", but after Watson's departure, writing for a new album came to a halt.
 A year later, in late 2014—while he was playing for fellow UK band Desolated during their first US tour—drummer Aaron Kitcher met US vocalist Dickie Allen in person for the first time.
 The tour line-up included the band Traitors, who had brought Allen—a friend of the band—along with them on the tour.
 Hearing Allen's vocals in person convinced Kitcher that he was a good fit for Infant Annihilator, prompting them to recruit him as their new vocalist.

 With a new vocalist, Infant Annihilator resumed writing for their second album, teasing on social media that they were still active.
 They eventually revealed that they had acquired a new vocalist and were working on a new album.
 They also released a lyric video and a guitar play-through video for "Soil the Stillborn", vocal recording session updates, and the music video for "Motherless Miscarriage" on their YouTube channel to promote the album.